Skip to Content

 Call 911 if you experience any of the following:

-• Chest discomfort (this can include any kind of uncomfortable pressure, squeezing, fullness or pain that lasts for more than a few minutes or that goes away and comes back)
+• Chest discomfort, including any kind of uncomfortable pressure, squeezing, fullness or pain that lasts for more than a few minutes or that goes away and comes back

-• Discomfort in the upper body (this can include pain or discomfort in one or both arms as well as the back, neck, jaw or stomach)
+• Discomfort in the upper body, including pain or discomfort in one or both arms as well as the back, neck, jaw or stomach

 • Indigestion or gastric fullness that is not relieved by antacids